- Cannabis is already big business and the industry has continued growth potential.

 “Ultimately, if psilocybin is legal, if cannabis becomes legal in Florida, we will be excited to sell that.
 For now, we are working within the law and offering a product that gives people an experience that is not identical to psilocybin, but still very beneficial,” Hermida said.

 Don’t let the legal gray area scare you away from psilocybin, but know the laws and follow them.

 3. Build a team of experts.

-Though the cannabis industry grew in large part because of risk-taking individuals who saw the future potential, that era has passed.
+Though the cannabis industry grew in large part because of risk-taking individuals who chose to open a cannabis business without much direction, that era has passed.
 According to Calkin, where there was once an open frontier, there is now a mature industry.